If I Am Truly Saved, Why Do I Feel So Empty Inside?

 Share this Post

-One day, I shared the concerns about my salvation with my friend, Suzanne Cefola.
+One day, I shared the concerns about my salvation with a friend from a new church.
 She said, “Maybe God is putting those doubts in your mind because you are not saved.”
 I was not ready to consider that yet, but she challenged me to think about that point where I said I got saved and match it up with what God says in the Bible about salvation.
 I tried to talk myself into assurance—after all, look how I was living my life; look at all the fruit in my life.
-I’ve had prayers answered, cared about people’s souls, I get excited about the things of God; I care about other Christians.
+I’ve had prayers answered and cared about people’s souls.
+I get excited about the things of God; I cared about other Christians.

-“To be true salvation, there had to be repentance and faith together.
-“I talked with Pastor Hammett and asked what he recommended.
-After listening to a sermon entitled, “Repentance and Faith,” I met with Mrs. Hammett.
-I explained to her that when I thought back to when I thought I was saved, I couldn’t remember much, but that I was begging God to change me.
-According to the sermon on Repentance and Faith, crying out to God to change you is not salvation.
-Was it my conscience that wanted to change me?
+I sent Pastor Hammett a message and asked what he recommended.
+After listening to this sermon entitled, Repentance and Faith, I met with Mrs. Hammett.
+I explained to her that when I thought back to when I assumed I was saved, I couldn’t remember much, but that I was begging God to change me.
+According to the sermon on repentance and faith, crying out to God to change you is not salvation.
 To be true salvation, there had to be repentance and faith together.
 I could not say in confidence that I had that.
 All I remember was that I wanted to change.
-I could not in fact even pinpoint the day or time that happened.
 Everything else was a guess.
 I told her how I was counting on the things that I had done for God for the assurance of my salvation.

-She said, “I can’t tell you if you are lost or saved.
-Only God can show you that.
+She said, “Only God can show you if you are saved or lost.
 But don’t just pray a prayer to get it settled.
-Just praying a prayer doesn’t save a person.
 You must realize that you are lost before you can get saved.”
 I wanted to settle the matter so badly.
-But still I was unsure.
-She told me to read the book of John and to ask God to reveal His love to me.
-That night, Corey did the 4-week salvation Bible study with me in one session.
-During that study, God used the illustration of the filthy rag spoke about in Isaiah 64:6 to show me how pitiful I was and that I needed God, not that God needed me.
-Corey urged me to read my Bible every day.
-I did this, waiting, and praying for God to give me faith to believe He could and would save me.
+That night, my husband did the 4-week salvation Bible study with me in one session.
+During that study, God used the illustration of the filthy rag spoken about in the Bible to show me how pitiful I was and that I needed God, not that God needed me.
+“But we are all as an unclean thing, and all our righteousnesses are as filthy rags; and we all do fade as a leaf; and our iniquities, like the wind, have taken us away.”
+(Isaiah chapter 64, verse 6) Corey urged me to read my Bible every day.
+I did this, waiting and praying for God to give me faith to believe He could and would save me.
 I kept asking God to show me how He sees me.

-After we got home from church that evening, I waited till Corey fell asleep and thought to myself, “I don’t want to wait any longer.
+After we got home from church that evening, I waited till Corey fell asleep (because I didn’t want help) and thought to myself, “It’s time; I don’t want to wait any longer.
 I know what I need to do.”
 It was at 11:30 PM that I got on the floor on my knees right next to our bed and humbled myself.
-I told the Lord God over and over that I was not worthy to know Him.
-I told Him that I was sick of my sin and that I didn’t want it anymore and asked Him to forgive me of that.
-Oddly, I felt a strange peace within me right then and there, but I continued praying.
-I asked God to save me and said several times that I could not save myself.
-I thanked Him for dying on the cross for me, because I put Him there.
+I gave Him my sin because I could not carry it anymore.
+I felt peace within my heart.
+I thanked Him for dying on the cross for me, and I understood what it meant to be saved.
 I had felt in my heart that I did not have a lot of faith, but I cried out to Him with what little I had.
-I then told Him, “I know God cannot lie, so if you lied to me, then you will have to send me to hell.”
+I thought, “I know God cannot lie about promising he would save me.”

-The next day, I noticed right away that the depression, loneliness and that hopeless empty feeling I would often get were gone.
+That nagging guilt I’ve had pretty much my whole life was not present.The next day, that nagging guilt I’ve had pretty much my whole life was not present.
 Where I was before empty, I was now filled!
-Every day I can see more things God is changing in my life.
+All my internal problems weren’t gone forever, but now I have a way to get through them.
+I can look back and see how God has truly changed things throughout the years, especially through becoming a wife and mother.
 At times I am heartbroken to realize that I willfully sin against God.
-At these times, I am reminded why Jesus willfully put Himself on the cross.
+At these times, I am reminded why Jesus willingly put Himself on the cross.
 I realize also, that if I get my eyes on Christ and what He has done for me, gratefulness surpasses the guilt and makes me want to push forward and do right.